 Julie works with a rotating group of musicians from a duo or trio, up to a big band.

-Julie performs mostly on the East Coast.
-Most recently has performed at a variety of venues including Paris Wine Bar, Fridays at the Radisson Blue Hotel, Paris/London Bistro, SOUTH Jazz and Supper Club, The Legendary Razz Room, The Kimmel Center, Annenberg Center, August Moon Supper Club, Chris' Jazz Cafe, and many others.
+She has performed at a variety of venues in the Philadelphia area including Paris Wine Bar, Friday Nights at the Radisson Blue Hotel, Paris/London Bistro, SOUTH Jazz and Supper Club, The Legendary Razz Room, The Kimmel Center, Annenberg Center, August Moon Supper Club, Chris' Jazz Cafe, and many others.

 She also performs with several big bands, and lends her talents for charity events one of which included the Star Spangled Banner for the U.S. Air Force.